 - Click the Action Rules tab.

 - Click Add Rule.

 - Click the If dropdown list and choose the option the <Ticketing System> incident associated with the episode has.
 The option only appears if you installed the CIM as well as the correct Splunk add-on for your ticketing system.

-- Configure a condition for when a field in your external ticketing system changes.
+- Configure a condition for when a field in an external linked ticket changes.
 See the following example:

 If state matches 6 (Resolved) then change status to Resolved for the episode.

 - Build out your aggregation policy so that each important change in your external ticketing system has an action rule that updates the corresponding episode in ITSI.